Mariam Shahriar

-Mariam Shahriar (born November 7, 1966) is an Iranian film director and scriptwriter who achieved critical acclaim with her first feature film Daughters of the Sun.
+Mariam Shahriar is an American/Iranian film director and scriptwriter who achieved critical acclaim with her first feature film Daughters of the Sun.

 Biography

-Shahriar was born on November 7, 1966, in Tehran.
+Shahriar was born in Tehran, Iran.
 Originally intending to study architecture in Italy, she instead travelled to the United States during the Iran–Iraq War.
 She studied cinema at California State University, Northridge after watching Fellini's 8½.
 After graduating, she moved to Rome, Italy and continued studying for her MFA at American University.
 She worked in the Italian film industry as assistant director and editor.

 She returned to Iran when her mother became gravely ill.
 There she was encouraged by famed Iranian director Abbas Kiarostami to write a story for a film project and apply to become a member of the Directors Guild.
 The first script could not be filmed in time so she came up with the concept for her first feature film Daughters of the Sun.

-Daughters of the Sun, filmed in 2000, is about a rural girl, Aman, whose father shaves her hair and dresses her as a boy to work in a rug-making factory in order to support her family.
-Soon after, a female colleague, believing her to be a boy, falls in love with her and asks her to run away together so her parents won't marry her off to a much older man.
-Aman has very little time to answer to either save herself or her friend from the misery of a horrific fate.
+Daughters of the Sun, marks Mariam Shahriar's debut feature film.
+The story centers around Aman, a rural girl whose father, in a desperate bid to make ends meet, shaves her head and disguises her as a boy, sending her to toil in a rug-making workshop.
+In this workshop, she crosses paths with a female colleague who mistakenly believes Aman is a boy.
+This colleague soon finds herself falling in love with Aman and proposes they run away together to avoid being forcibly married off to a significantly older man.
+Aman now faces a critical decision, with little time to save either herself or her friend from the grim fate that looms.